Where a gable end is simply the end wall of a saddle roof, the wall is usually cavity brickwork or blockwork from the base to the roof.

 Where a gable end is formed above a portico, doorway or window screen it may be formed by other materials that will eventually be rendered or finished in matchboard, shiplap etc.

 These pages show in photograps how such a gable is prepared.
-It is fairly time consuming in la bour and required materials that are not insignifacant in cost.
+It is fairly time consuming in labour and requires materials that are significant in cost.

 Click on the photos for a larger view